 Step 8: It is always a good idea to check for leveling issues, as the screws holding the bed can come loose in time.

-For more details on bed levelling your MakerGear M2 watch this awesome video
+That’s it, your bed leveling calibration for your MakerGear is now set.
+For more details on bed levelling your MakerGear M2 watch this awesome video.

 The model that is being printed needs to adhere to the glass bed, as any movement during the print would obviously cause issues.